IANTD Australia, has acquired the Air Sea Rescue Vessel, 02-109 for Archaeological wreck survey in Bass Strait.

-Built for speed and excellent handling, these 63 foot rescue patrol boats or ASR's as they were designated in the RAN, saved many lives during and after World War Two.Attached to flying boat squadrons which flew Catalinas and Martin Mariner flying boats the rescue of downed pilots was one of their main roles..Miami Class boats also served in the Korean War in the 1950's.
+Built for speed and excellent handling, these 63 foot rescue patrol boats or ASR's as they were designated in the RAN, saved many lives during and after World War Two.Attached to flying boat squadrons which flew Catalinas and Martin Mariner flying boats the rescue of downed pilots was one of their main roles..Miami Class boats also served in the Korean War in the 1950's and were active with the Royal Australian Air force until the mid 1980's.

 With thorough maintenance Hall Scott V12's are a robust highly powered gasoline engine that produce in excess of 630 hp each.A marine fitter is required in the engine room to monitor the engines while underway.
 Air View is still fitted with her two original 1590 US gallon self sealing fuel tanks or 6018 Litres.
 This gives her a range of 630 Nautical Miles at a speed of 20 Knots and 470 Nautical Miles at 30 Knots.

 This vessel is currently undergoing restoration.
 In February 2013, her original super structure was reinstalled with a canopy to protect the hull.
 In August, 2014, new factory Hall Scott, 1260 hp Gasoline V12 motors were also installed.These were acquired as engines "pickled' by the American and Australian Naval forces after WW2.
 'Air View' is the only Miami Class to have her original Hall Scott V12's in the Southern Hemisphere.